sanemat/seeds/smarty-or-plain-php-or-else.md

 !SLIDE
 #Smarty
-PHPer use framework.
+PHPer also use framework.
-big framework has own template engine. cakephp have plain php and helper class. if framework have plugin system, it only for one framework.
+big framework has own template engine.
+cakephp have plain php and helper class.
+if framework have plugin system, it only for one framework.
 Smarty however, work with many framework bad way.
 ANd how to use with smarty knowledge is shared.
 Like QuickForm.

 !SLIDE
 same data but diffarent for viewer's device